d2l-ai/d2l-en/chapter_introduction/index.md

 Consider, for example, a set of data harvested from a database of home sales.
 We might construct a table,
-where each row corresponds to a different house, and each column corresponds to some relevant attribute, such as the square footage of a house, the number of bedrooms, the number of bathrooms,
+in which each row corresponds to a different house, and each column corresponds to some relevant attribute, such as the square footage of a house, the number of bedrooms, the number of bathrooms,